Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

-### Constraint C19: Inductive loops shall be placed a minimum of 4 ft. apart from the edge of one loop to the edge of the other loop to avoid cross talk between the loops and possibly give false signals.
+### Constraint C19: Inductive loops shall be placed a minimum of 4 ft. apart from the edge of one loop to the edge of the other loop to avoid cross-talk between the loops and possibly give false signals.

    a.
 This constraint was achieved as all inductive loops were placed at a distance greater than 4 ft apart from each loop.
-The distance allowed the loops to avoid cross talk between one another and all signals received from the loops were similar to the expected results.
+The distance allowed the loops to avoid cross-talk between one another and all signals received from the loops were similar to the expected results.

+### Purpose of the Experiment

+The purpose of this experiment is to not only test the Power Subsystems to verify they function as expected, but also test the Loop Controller and its function.

+### Experimental Procedure

+For all trials, the loop(s) were placed in the road and the vehicle passed over the loop(s) and not to the side of the loop(s).
+For the test vehicle, a Toyota Camry was used for all trials.
+Throughout the entirety of the trials, it is expected that the frequency of the loops/Loop Controller will change with a noticeable difference of ± 1 kHz and this change will be detected by the ESP32 MCU to send information to the server alerting of the mentioned sedan entering/exiting a parking lot.

+## **^^^^^^^^^^MENTION IT WAS OSCILLOSCOPE TESTED^^^^^^^^^^**

+### Number of Trials

+### Results

-## No Loop(s) Connected to the Controller
+#### No Loop(s) Connected to the Controller
 |        | Expected Results | Actual Results |
 |--------|------------------|----------------|
 | Input  | 9 VDC            | 9.19 VDC       |
 | Output | 3.3 VDC          | 3.3 VDC        |

-## One Loop Connected to Controller with No Speed Test
+#### One Loop Connected to Controller with No Speed Test
 |        | Set Frequency | Max.
 Frequency |
 |--------|---------------|----------------|
 | Test 1 | 62.9 kHz      | 66 kHz         |
 | Test 2 | 62.9 kHz      | 67 kHz         |

-## Two Loops Connected to Controller
+#### Two Loops Connected to Controller
 ### 5 mph
 |        | Set Frequency | Max.
 Frequency |
 |--------|---------------|----------------|